Q. What are the dates of the 2017 State Fair?

 A. There are two First-Aid stations during the Fair.
 The main infirmary facility is located directly behind the Horticulture Building and another is within the Fire Station near the Youth Activity Center where only emergency aid is available.

-A. Click here for details about employment opportunities for the 2016 State Fair.
+A. Check back in early 2017 for details about employment opportunities for the 2017 State Fair.

 PLEASE NOTE – The New York State Fair does not hire for any of the food vendors or concessionaires.
 If you are interested in a job with a food vendor or concessionaire you must apply with them directly.